Benefits, and the Technique of Cupping Treatment

 Techniques of Cupping Therapy

 2. Wet Cupping: Wet cupping involves making small incisions on the skin before placing the cups.
-The suction created by the vacuum draws out small amounts of blood, which is believe to promote healing.
+The suction created by the vacuum draws out small amounts of blood, which is believed to promote healing.

-Cupping therapy can be performe on various parts of the body, including the back, neck, and limbs.
+Cupping therapy can be performed on various parts of the body, including the back, neck, and limbs.
 The number of cups used and the length of the treatment depend on the individual’s health condition and the practitioner’s assessment.

 Possible Side Effects of Cupping Therapy